memextech/ht/README.md

 # ht - headless terminal

-`ht` (short for *headless terminal*) is a command line program that wraps an arbitrary other binary (e.g. `bash`, `vim`, etc.) with a VT100 style terminal interface--i.e. a pseudoterminal client (PTY) plus terminal server--and allows easy programmatic access to the input and output of that terminal (via JSON over STDIN/STDOUT). `ht` is built in rust and works on MacOS and Linux.
+`ht` (short for *headless terminal*) is a command line program that wraps an arbitrary other binary (e.g. `bash`, `vim`, etc.) with a VT100 style terminal interface--i.e. a pseudoterminal client (PTY) plus terminal server--and allows easy programmatic access to the input and output of that terminal (via JSON over STDIN/STDOUT). `ht` is built in rust and works on MacOS, Linux, and Windows.

 <img src="https://andykonwinski.com/assets/img/headless-terminal.png" alt="screenshot of raw terminal output vs ht output" align="right" style="width:450px">